markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 When you need to squash a bug or update an existing feature the process is very similar.

 1. Run the tests *before* you make any changes.
-All of the tests should pass 🟢.
+All of the tests should pass :green_circle:.
 (If they don't you,ve got bigger problems).
 2. Update your existing tests, or create a new test(s) to cover the new, expected behaviour.
 3. Run your tests.
-The ones you have updated, should fail 🔴.
+The ones you have updated, should fail :red_circle:.
 4. Implement the changes required to the production code.
 5. Run your tests.
-If you've fixed the issue, then you tests are green 🟢 and you're done.
+If you've fixed the issue, then you tests are green :green_circle: and you're done.

 I get a real buzz when it comes to squashing a bug using this approach.
 Creating a test that asserts the expected behaviour to fix the bug, and then seeing that go green, is great.
 You know you've fixed it!